mayanksonu11/SPo2/README.md

 Rename the image to be "sample.jpg" and place it into the folder where spo2.py is placed.
 Make sure you have installed open-cv for python using pip.
 The given code has been written in python-3.6 but you may modify it as per your requirement.

+# Disclaimer
+Kindly use this for personal diagnosis only clinical confirmation should be made with the oxymeter prescribed to do so.